developer-friendly/blog/docs/blog/posts/2025/012-consul-tf-backend/README.md

   in-transit.
 - :floppy_disk: The server running [Consul] must have backups enabled to allow for fast recovery in case of crash.
-- :key: The disk of the node must be encrypted; we don't care of the key is platform-managed!
+- :key: The disk of the node must be encrypted; we don't care if the key is platform-managed!
 - :rocket: The entire configuration should be idempotent, allowing reproducibility as well as team collaboration.